zapabob/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 The PCIe 3.0 atomic operations feature allows atomic transactions to be requested by, routed through and completed by PCIe components.
 Routing and completion does not require software support.
-Component support for each is detectable via the DevCap2 register.
+Component support for each is detectable via the Device Capabilities 2 (DevCap2) register.
 Upstream bridges need to have atomic operations routing enabled or the atomic operations will fail even though PCIe endpoint and PCIe I/O devices has the capability to atomic operations.

-To do atomic operations routing capability between two or more Root Ports, each associated Root Port must indicate that capability via the atomic operations routing supported bit in the Device Capabilities 2 register.
+To do atomic operations routing capability between two or more Root Ports, each associated Root Port must indicate that capability via the atomic operations routing supported bit in the DevCap2 register.

 If your system has a PCIe Express Switch it needs to support atomic operations routing.
 Atomic operations requests are permitted only if a component's ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE``